patricksavalle/devops-project-template/content/project-plan.md

 - [ ] Release a MVP as soon as possible, to validate functionality and test-run your DevOps setup

-- [ ] Regularly reverse engineer the physical dependency graph and bring back to the desired state (often the functional design)
+- [ ] Regularly reverse engineer the implementation's [dependency graph](../README.md#parts-aspects-and-modularity) and bring back to the desired state (often the functional design)

-**Archicture**

-- [ ] Base microservices on functional cohesion / a functional design

-- [ ] In event-based architectures, limit generating internal events as much as possible, reacting predominantly to externally generated events.

-- [ ]

 ## Stakeholders